Ego, publicity at stake when stars and TV critics meet

 There’s further uneasiness to be had.
 With every reporter now online — whether they work for a newspaper or a website — their stories, tweets and blogs are posted as soon as a celebrity offers up a remark bearing a hint of news.
 That means a roomful of reporters making more eye contact with their laptops than with the panelists, who in turn are left staring at rows of Mac logos.

-“The number of drinking games that you could play associated with your typical TCA (meeting) is myriad,” said Feinberg, chief TV critic for The Hollywood Reporter.
+“The number of drinking games that you could play associated with your typical TCA (meeting) is myriad,” said Fienberg, chief TV critic for The Hollywood Reporter.

 Sometimes the questions can be downright rude.
 Jon Bon Jovi discovered that when he was invited to the stage by Fox — for reasons still unclear — during the network’s promotion of a new season of “American Idol.”